jpikel/Pavo_Adventure/file_handler/DataHandler.md

             for the item
-            Or if the title matches a room feature also checks if the room has been searched and if the item is in the room returns that item's description
+            Or if the title matches a room feature also checks if the room has been searched and if the item is in the room

-            returns description as a string
+            returns object, will add additional variables in the future {
+                    "description": string
+                }